Kitchen torn apart? Everything you need to know to set up a temporary kitchen during a remodel plus tons of practical tips for surviving the process!

-If you’re going to remodel your kitchen there’s no way to avoid some inconveniences.
-Depending on how major the project is and how much you do yourself, it will be a pain in the backside.
+If you’re going to undertake a kitchen renovation there’s no way to avoid some inconveniences.
+Depending on how in depth the project is and how much you do yourself, it will be a pain in the backside.

 Here’s what we did to survive living without our kitchen during the worst of the construction.

 #1 Can I stay in my house during a kitchen remodel?

 Our family did because finding a place to live while construction is going on can be a pain.
 Plus, it may add on costs to the job.
 You may have to switch things around but it’s certainly doable!

 #2 Pack up everything you don’t absolutely need.